Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Preliminaries

 where the second step follows from the fact that in the absence of loops, the path between any S and T pair is unique.
-Hence, in our case, averaging over S and T pairs is equivalent to averaging over all possible paths in the network.
+Hence, in our case, where there is no loop, averaging over S and T pairs is equivalent to averaging over all possible paths in the network.
 From now on we denote this average as $\langle F^{\rm max}_{\mathcal P}(\rho)\rangle_{\mathcal P}$ as $F^{\text{tel}}_{\text{avg}}$ and call it as average teleportation fidelity as there is unique fidelity between source and target in absence of loops.
-In this article, we will calculate the $\langle F^{\rm max}_{\mathcal P}(\rho)\rangle_{\mathcal P}$ for different types of binary trees. \\